 Absorbent capacity in the 4–7 is lower than the 8–15.
 For children who wet fully overnight — not just a small amount — this size will often not contain a full void, particularly if the child sleeps on their front or side.
 Sleep position plays a significant role in where and how products leak, and it’s worth factoring that in before assuming the size is wrong.

 This isn’t a defect.
-It’s a design limitation that applies across most pull-up style products.
-Leg cuffs compress when a child lies down, and the waistband seal that works upright often fails under the sustained pressure of lying in one position for several hours.
+It’s a design limitation common to most pull-up style products.
+Leg cuffs can compress when a child lies down, and the waistband seal that works upright often fails under the sustained pressure of lying in one position for hours.

-Parents typically reach a tipping point with the 8–15 size for one of three reasons:
+Parents typically reach a point where the 8–15 no longer suffices because:

-• Their child has physically grown beyond the 85 cm waist limit
+– The child has grown beyond the 85 cm waist limit

-• The product leaks consistently despite a correct fit
+– The product leaks despite a correct fit

 Option 1: Higher-Capacity Pull-Ups

-Several brands produce pull-up style products for older children and adults with higher absorbent capacity and larger waist sizing.
-These include products from TENA, iD, Lille Healthcare, and others.
-They lack the child-friendly branding of DryNites but perform well and are available in larger sizes.
+Brands like TENA, iD, Lille Healthcare, and others produce pull-up style products for older children and adults with larger sizes and higher absorbency.
+These lack the child-friendly branding but perform well and are available in larger sizes.
 Many families find that moving to an adult pull-up in a small size is more effective than stretching the DryNites 8–15 beyond its limits.

 Option 2: Taped Briefs (Nappy Format)

-Taped all-in-one products — sometimes called nappies for older children, or continence briefs — offer the highest absorbent capacity available and the most reliable overnight seal.
-Brands such as Pampers Bed Mats, Tena Slip, Molicare, and Abena produce products suitable for older children and teens.
-They are unfairly stigmatised; when a child wets heavily and nothing else is containing it, a taped brief is often simply the most practical answer.
-Dignity comes from getting a good night’s sleep, not from which product makes that possible.
+All-in-one products, often called nappies for older children or continence briefs, offer the highest absorbent capacity and most reliable overnight seal.
+Brands such as Pampers Bed Mats, Tena Slip, Molicare, and Abena produce suitable products.
+They are often stigmatized, but when a child wets heavily and other products fail, a taped brief can be the most practical solution.
+Dignity comes from a good night’s sleep, not the product’s brand.

 Option 3: Booster Pads Inside the Current Product

-If the DryNites 8–15 fits well but doesn’t hold enough, adding an insert pad inside the pull-up can extend capacity without switching products entirely.
-This is a reasonable intermediate step, particularly if your child is close to being dry and you’re managing occasional heavy nights rather than nightly wetting.
+If the DryNites 8–15 fits well but doesn’t hold enough, adding an insert pad can extend capacity without switching products.
+This is a good intermediate step if the child is close to being dry and only wets heavily occasionally.

 Option 4: Bed Protection Alongside

-A waterproof mattress protector and a washable bed pad beneath the child don’t replace product containment, but they significantly reduce the cost and disruption of a leak.
-For families managing exhaustion from night changes, layering protection so a full sheet change isn’t needed every time can make an enormous practical difference.
+Using a waterproof mattress protector and washable bed pad can reduce the cost and disruption caused by leaks.
+For families overwhelmed by night changes, layering protection can make a significant difference.

 Children with Sensory Needs: Fit Matters Differently

-For children with autism or sensory processing differences, the feel of a product often matters as much as its absorbency.
-DryNites are relatively soft and low-bulk, which makes them a reasonable choice for sensory-sensitive children who can tolerate them.
-If texture, noise, or waistband pressure is an issue, the product switch to a higher-capacity option needs to account for those factors too — not just size and capacity.
-Some children who manage DryNites refuse adult pull-ups because of the different elastic feel or material weight.
-That’s a legitimate constraint, not a preference to be reasoned away.
+For children with autism or sensory processing differences, the feel of a product is as important as its absorbency.
+DryNites are relatively soft and low-bulk, making them suitable for sensory-sensitive children.
+If texture, noise, or waistband pressure are issues, switching to higher-capacity options must consider these factors.
+Some children refuse adult pull-ups due to elastic feel or material weight; this is a legitimate constraint.

 Measure the waist before buying.
 Use the 4–7 for children up to 60 cm waist; move to the 8–15 from 61 cm.
-If the 8–15 no longer fits — or no longer works — the DryNites range is not the end of the road.
-Higher-capacity pull-ups, taped briefs, and booster pads are all legitimate next steps, depending on the child’s size, wetting volume, and sensory needs.
+If the 8–15 no longer fits or works, consider higher-capacity pull-ups, taped briefs, or booster pads.
+The key is to focus on the leak pattern, not just the size.